-- 49. As of January 2021, this HKSA conforms with International Standard on Auditing (ISA) 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements except that references to IESBA's Code of Ethics for Professional Accountants are replaced by HKICPA's Code of Ethics for Professional Accountants.
+- 49. As of July 2023, this HKSA conforms with International Standard on Auditing (ISA) 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements except that references to IESBA's Code of Ethics for Professional Accountants (including International Independence Standards) are replaced by HKICPA's Code of Ethics for Professional Accountants.
 With the exception of the foregoing difference, compliance with the requirements of this HKSA ensures compliance with ISA 240. - 50.
-Additional local explanation is provided in footnote 11a, 25a and local guidance is provided in Appendix 4.
+Additional local explanation is provided in footnotes 11a, 28a and local guidance is provided in Appendix 4.